rainbowdashlabs/sql-java/docs/01/introduction.md

 be some work.

 First we have to choose our database.
 After this the real fun begins.
 How do we read or write data?
-How do we create good a good table layout?
+How do we create a good table layout?
 How do we connect to our database in our application or how can we take a look at our data?

 We will answer all these questions on the next pages.
 Keep it up and read everything carefully.
-You will probably get problems if you skip some party.
+You will probably get problems if you skip some part.
 Since we cant cover all existing databases we will focus on the more popular databases MySQL, MariaDB, PostgreSQL and SQLite on this page.
 It is fine if you don't know them yet.
 They will become your best friends soon.